 Securities lodged for transfer at the office of the Registrar are processed within 15 days from the date of lodgement, if the documents are clear in all respect.
-All requests for dematerialisation of securities are processed and the confirmation is given to the depositories within 21 days.
+All requests for dematerialisation of securities are processed and the confirmation is given to the depositories within 15 days or the additional time allowed by the SEBI as the case may be.